leeevie/tv-show-reviewer/README.md

 # tv-show-reviewer

-TV Show Reviewer using TV M
+TV Show Reviewer using TVmaze REST API.

 ## How to run locally